 As an Amazon Associate we earn from qualifying purchases.

-A D cup is an inch larger than a C cup when it comes to the band size.
-However, it is 1 to 2 inches smaller than DD and DDD cups.
-In the UK, they call DD and DDD cups E and F respectively, so you will not get confused.
-A D cup size falls on the average to medium bras.
+A D cup is an inch bigger than a C cup when it comes to the band size.
+The D cup is also 1 to 2 inches smaller than DD and DDD cups.
+In the UK, they call DD and DDD cups E and F cups.
+A D cup can be considered large but not overwhelmingly large.